Scotland prepares for scorching weekend

 With more than 175,000 tickets available to the public, the one-off festival promises to bring the nation together for a massive celebration of live music.

-Nigel Kennedy will be headlining at Scone Palace on Friday with Evelyn Glennie, Jamie Cullum, Eddi Reader and the BBC Scottish Symphony Orchestra also performing.
+Nigel Kennedy headlined at Scone Palace on Friday with Evelyn Glennie, Jamie Cullum, Eddi Reader and the BBC Scottish Symphony Orchestra also performing.

 Noel Gallagher's High Flying Birds will be topping the bill on Saturday with Simple Minds and Emeli Sande also in the line-up.